 - But when he steals our fight, find help from those God has placed around you.
 That is what community is for.

 - Don’t trust your own perceptions because Satan skews them, so in that case, refer back to #4.

 - And finally, I am bigger than a chicken nugget and he is more scared of me than I am of him.
 Never cower to a breaded piece of poultry.

 What’s your chicken nugget?
 Where is Satan stealing your logical mind and implanting lies?
 What is he making you believe about yourself that isn’t true?
 How is he clouding the fact that God created you exactly as he wanted you to be?
 How is he making your forget that the worries of this world are temporary and his love for you is eternal?
+What do you need to know about how to fight the lies of an eating disorder with logic?
 What is he using to steal your joy?